GeorgiaData/salesforce/README.md

 GA Exporter - "Are you currently exporting?"

-HS Code - "Comma separated" Text above "Please provide the 6-digit HS code for any products you currently export.
+HS Codes - "Comma separated" Text above "Please provide the 6-digit HS code for any products you currently export.
 Do not use periods or commas to separate digits within each code."

-NAICS - "Comma separated"
-Current Export Countries (Select all that apply)
+NAICS - "NAICS Industry Codes" - "Comma separated" Current Export Countries (Select all that apply)

 Target Markets - "Target markets for next 2-3 years (select all that apply)"